-Life is filled with hardships and tragedies — a fact that 2020 has made all too clear for people across the globe.
+Life is often filled with hardships and tragedies.
 For thousands of years, philosophers have come up with strategies to help us cope with such hardship.
-This week on Hidden Brain, we talk with philosopher William Irvine about ancient ideas — backed by modern psychology — that can help us manage disappointment and misfortune.
+This week, we revisit a 2020 conversation with philosopher William Irvine about ancient ideas — backed by modern psychology — that can help us manage disappointment and misfortune.

 Irvine, William B., “William B. Irvine Literary Website” https://www.williambirvine.com/.